Share this article

 Mohsin Mohi Ud Din is the Director of Storytelling Innovation at Ashoka’s Youth Venture.
 Applying to our 2016 Refugee Education Challenge, he was one of the finalists who came to the United Nations to pitch his solution, #MeWeSyria.
 Through story-telling, his solution engages refugees through a global network to increase social and emotional learning and civic engagement to counter violent extremism for children between the ages of 12 and 18.
 Mohsin believes that this process will help refugees improve their resilience and key change-making skills that are essential for survival.

 When Vice Impact started following him, they could not have known that Mohsin would become a Solver.
 They followed him as he came to the United Nations.
 They showcased his emotional journey that day.
 They showed his pitch before our judges.
-And, they showed the moment he found out that his solution joined our 2016 class of Solvers.
+And, they showed the moment he found out that his solution joined our 2016 class of Solver teams.
 Watch Vice Impact's short video in their tweet above, or find their full documentary here.

 Are you ready to compete for solving global challenges and become a Solver like Mohsin?
 Here’s what it takes to pitch at Solve and become a Solver: